-How are Sudafed and Sudafed PE available?
+How do Sudafed and Sudafed PE work?

-Both Sudafed and Sudafed PE work by reducing swelling and pressure in your nose through squeezing or constricting the blood vessels in your sinuses.
+Both Sudafed (pseudoephedrine) and Sudafed PE (phenylephrine) work by reducing swelling and pressure in your nose through squeezing or constricting the blood vessels in your sinuses.
 This decrease in swelling will allow for nasal drainage and easier breathing.

 You can find more information here.